-Conclusions: Only 60.5% of patients who underwent a confirmatory biopsy at PURC practices did so within 12 months, per NCCN guidelines.
-We noted significant practice level variation; this suggests area for improvement in guideline adherence after enrollment in AS, as these variations are avoidable and may have policy level implications as a quality metric.
+$\begin{tabular}{ll} \textbf{Conclusions:} & Only 60.5\% of patients who underwent a confirmatory biopsy at PURC practices did so within 12 months, per NCCN guidelines.
+We noted significant to the property of the$ practice level variation; this suggests area for improvement in guideline adherence after enrollment in AS, as these variations are avoidable and may have policy level implications as a quality metric.
 Practices offering AS should periodically perform similar analyses to monitor their performance.

-Systematic Endoscopic Evaluation in Predicting pT0 Bladder Cancer: a Prospective Trial
+Systematic Endoscopic Evaluation in Predicting pT0 Bladder Cancer: a

-A. Asghar; D. Parker; J. O'Neill; R. Greenberg; M. Smaldone; D. Chen; R. Viterbo; R. Uzzo; E. Bloom; D. Geynisman; M. Deng; E. Ross; E. Plimack; P. Abbosh; M. Zibelman; A. Kutikov Fox Chase Cancer Center, Philadelphia, PA, USA
+A. Asghar; D. Parker; J. O'Neill; R. Greenberg; M. Smaldone; D. Chen; R. Viterbo; R. Uzzo; E. Bloom; D. Geynisman; M. Deng; E. Ross; E. Plimack; P. Abbosh; M. Zibelman; A. Kutikov

+Fox Chase Cancer Center, Philadelphia, PA, USA

 Introduction: Concern for discordance between endoscopic evaluation and final pathology drives current clinical management of patients deemed appropriate candidates for radical cystectomy (RC).
 Yet, > 30% of patients who undergo neoadjuvant chemotherapy (NAC) prior to RC do not harbor detectable malignancy at the time of extirpative surgery.
-Our objective was to prospectively assess the link if the first of the time of extirpative surgery. reliability of Systematic Endoscopic Evaluation (SEE) in RC candidates.
+Our objective was to prospectively assess the reliability of Systematic Endoscopic Evaluation (SEE) in RC candidates.